District Of Columbia Protecting Pregnant Workers Act Poster Required

-The Protecting Pregnant Workers Act is a general labor law poster poster by the District of Columbia Office Of Human Rights.
-This is a mandatory posting for all employers in District of Columbia, and businesses who fail to comply may be subject to fines or sanctions.
+The Protecting Pregnant Workers Act is a labor law posters poster by the District Of Columbia Office Of Human Rights.
+This is a mandatory posting for all employers in District Of Columbia, and businesses who fail to comply may be subject to fines or sanctions.

 The Protecting Pregnant Workers Fairness Act (PPW) requires District of Columbia employers to provide reasonable workplace accommodations for employees whose ability to perform job duties is limited because of pregnancy, childbirth, breastfeeding, or a related medical condition.
 The employer must engage in good faith and in a timely and interactive process to determine the accommodations.

 DC All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both District Of Columbia and Federal poster requirements by clicking here .